Adrianjewell91/yijing/README.md

 ## Background and Overview

-The Book of Changes was one of my discoveries while living in China.
-As one of the oldest books in the world, the I Ching (易经) has a long history of usage as a tool for divination.
+While working as a teacher in China, I discovered The Book of Changes, also known as the I Ching.
+As one of the oldest texts in the world, the I Ching (易经) has a long history of usage as a tool for divination.
 Its contents have also been used recreationally, by the composer John Cage, for example, as an aid in musical composition.

 The goal of this project is to introduce users to the Book of Changes and provide an intuitive interface for exploration of its contents, and utilization of the contents for divination.